-Prerequisite: Satisfactory completion of: CHEM 1B Transferable to CSU/UC
+Prerequisite: Satisfactory completion of: CHEM 1B

-C-ID CHEM 150 & C-ID CHEM 160S (CHEM 18A & CHEM 18B)
+C-ID CHEM 150 & C-ID CHEM 160S (CHEM 18A & CHEM

 The first semester of a one-year course in organic chemistry designed for students planning professional school studies in health and life sciences.
-A rigorous, in-depth presentation of basic principles with emphasis on reaction mechanisms, multi-step synthesis, stereochemistry and spectroscopy and preparation and reactions of nonaromatic hydrocarbons, haloalkanes, reactions of alkenes and alkynes, alcohols, ethers and organometallic compounds.
+A rigorous, in-depth presentation of basic principles with emphasis on reaction mechanisms, multi-step synthesis, stereochemistry and spectroscopy and preparation and reactions of nonaromatic hydrocarbons. haloalkanes, reactions of alkenes and alkynes, alcohols, ethers and organometallic compounds.
 Reactions include SN1, SN2, E1 and E2.
 (M)